 The Graduate Program in Genetics and Genomics aims to teach our students not only how to apply the approaches of hypothesis-testing genetics and hypothesis-generating genomics to biomedical research, but also how to function as active members of the scientific community who can clearly communicate ideas, critically evaluate biomedical research, and mentor others in scientific scholarship.
 Towards this end, we have designed a complementary set of degree requirements to meet these goals consisting of traditional coursework, journal clubs, seminar series, and a research proposal-based qualifying examination for Ph.D. students.
-The coursework will be completed during the first two years of study, and the rest of the academic program is described below.
+The coursework will be completed during the first two years of study.
+Students matriculate in September of their first year as Program in Biomedical Sciences (PiBS) PhD students, and they choose their degree granting program at the end of their first year.
+The academic program requirements below reflect the combined program of study.

-Upon successful completion of the core courses, Ph.D. students will serve as teaching assistants for one of the Program’s courses.
-The teaching assistants will have the opportunity to lead discussion and review sections, provide tutoring, as well as support exam and homework grading.
-The TA assignments will be made according to academic performance in the courses in question.
-Going through a TA training workshop and acting as a TA for one course will satisfy the teaching requirement for the Ph.D. degree, but further teaching opportunities will be available for students who are interested in developing these skills.
+Upon successful completion of the core courses, PhD students serve as teaching assistants (TAs) for one of the program’s courses.
+The TAs will lead discussion and review sections as well as support exam and homework grading.
+The TA assignments will be made according to academic performance in the courses in question and with student input.
+Acting as a TA for one course will satisfy the teaching requirement for the PhD degree, but further teaching opportunities will be available for students who are interested in developing these skills.

 The Qualifying Process